D.C. Mondays: Abolitionist Leonard Grimes

 G. H. Loomis, "Reverend Leonard Grimes" (detail), [1860s].
 Library of Congress, Prints and Photographs Division.

 Leonard Grimes is best known as the pastor of Boston’s “Fugitive Slaves’ Church,” but his antislavery work began decades earlier on the corner of H and 22nd Streets NW in Washington.
-GW graduate Eileen Cunha shares Grimes’ story, from D.C. cab driver to Underground Railroad conductor.
+GW graduate Eileen Cunha shares Grimes’ story, from D.C. taxi driver to Underground Railroad conductor.

 About Eileen Cunha